-Experiences and challenges implementing the RPC-over-RDMA Version One protocol are described.
+This document details experiences and challenges implementing the RPC-over-RDMA Version One protocol.
+Specification changes are recommended to address avoidable interoperability failures.

 Status of This Memo

 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.